-- Firstly, my own journey as a runner.
+- Firstly, my journey as a runner.
 Going from 800m to 10K took me some time.
-Obviously, it was not easy.
-But, along the way I not only developed my running skills, I actually started enjoying it.
+It was not easy.
+But, along the way I not only developed my running skills, I started enjoying it.

 - Secondly, in the past the sports movies I got to watch focused on real athletes (or drew an inspiration in some form), their challenges and accomplishments.
 When I thought of AOR’s script, I had an ordinary man in mind, his routine and the typical experiences many of us go through in day to day lives.
 In my humble opinion, what makes this story more interesting is the blend of his passion and routine; and the influence of running on various aspects of his life.

 Q. Does the story convey “If I can do it, anyone can”?
 Or did you want to inspire others to start running?

 Nitin: Well, the story does reflect a common man’s passion for running amid his routine.
 So, yes, for people who are on the cusp of thinking whether to run or to give up, I do want to suggest to give it a fair shot, if they can.
 Do not give up too early.
 But, I also wanted to present the dimension of running that may not be always apparent.
 Things like running is also a way to give back to the community, building rhythm and stamina, and developing a habit of taking things to the finish line; running simply goes beyond just staying fit.

 Q. What were some of the challenges you experienced while shooting for An Ordinary Runner?
 How did you handle those?